plone/plone.recipe.zope2instance/README.txt

 site-zcml
   If you want a custom site.zcml file, put its content here.
-If this option is used the zcml option is ignored
+If this option is used the zcml and zcml-additional options are ignored.

 zcml
   Install ZCML slugs for the packages listed, separated by whitespace.
 You can specify the type of slug by appending '-' and the type of slug you want to create.
 The valid types are configure, overrides and meta.
 Some
   examples: my.package-overrides my.package-meta

+zcml-additional
+  Extra ZCML statements that should be included in the generated site.zcml file.

 extra-paths
   A list of paths where additional python packages are installed.
 The paths